LogitheInsane/RepositoryTesting/README.md

 4- Tested comments.
 It adds comments to each contribution one by one.
 (Created a comment about 'Commit Name Change' for a file.)

-5- Checked "Commit History", changed repository visibility from 'Private' to 'Public'.
+5- Checked 'Commit History', changed repository visibility from 'Private' to 'Public'.
 (Contributions won't be shown to others if the repository that you edit is 'Private'.)
 (Also GitHub shows used languages for a repository on the side.)

+6- Tested 'Creating a Wiki' for the repository, it is smooth and easy to use.